NavidIF/NavidIF/README.md

 - 👋 Hi, I’m @NavidIF
 - 👀 I’m interested in ... the automotive industry, motorsports, swimming, and being outdoors.
-- 🌱 I’m currently learning ... math and computer science.
+- 🌱 I’m currently learning ... computer science, math, psychology, and other stuff
 - 💞️ I’m looking to collaborate on ... any project to help boost my knowledge in coding.
 - 📫 How to reach me ...
 N/A.